In a lot of ways, my whole life has felt like walking a “runway.”

 I kept paddling and finally was able to float at the surface.

-I redefined the meaning of “productivity.”
-Getting to doctors appointments, booking physio treatments and energy healing sessions, going for walks was now what it looked like to be hero of my day.
+Going for walks was now what it looked like to be the hero of my day.

-After 7 months of decreased quality of living, literally the day after I walked the runway for the Reebok Fashion show with Team Joga, the surgeons removed what they were expecting to be one 5-7cm mass, which ended up being three 14-16cm (collectively) benign tumours twisted around my uterus, cutting off its circulation.
+After 7 months of decreased quality of living, literally the day after I walked the runway for a fashion show, the surgeons removed what they were expecting to be one 5-7cm mass, which ended up being three 14-16cm (collectively) benign tumours twisted around my uterus, cutting off its circulation.

 Now, I’d like to say that after the surgery I stayed on the road to recovery, but instead I jumped back on that runway as fast as I could.

-Three weeks after my surgery, I was in a different country leading a Joga training, back at the gym full speed, shooting a music video and speaking at 3 different schools in the span of 14 days.
+Three weeks after my surgery, I was in a different country leading a training, back at the gym full speed, shooting a music video and speaking at 3 different schools all in the span of 2 weeks.